Slough railway station: 1900 accident

 On 16 June 1900, an express train from to ran through two sets of signals at danger, and collided with a local train from Paddington to Windsor which was standing in the station.
 The driver of the express only noticed the signal immediately before the platform; he made an emergency brake application and reversed the engine, but was unable to prevent the collision.
 Five passengers on the local train were killed.
 The official enquiry ruled that a primary cause of the accident was the poor physical condition of the driver, due to his age (60 years) and fatigue; the accident was at 1:41 in the afternoon, and he had started duty at 05:00 that morning.
 The guard and fireman of the express were also criticised for failing to notice that their train had passed the danger signals.
 This accident was instrumental in the introduction of Automatic Train Control on the Great Western Railway.

 1941 accident

-On 2 July 1941, an express train from Plymouth to Paddington hauled by GWR 4073 Class 4-6-0 No. 4091 Dudley Castle collided almost head-on with a freight train hauled by a LMS Stanier 8F 2-8-0 WD No. 407 (LMS 8293), at Dolphin Junction, 1 mile east of Slough.
+On 2 July 1941, an express train from Plymouth to Paddington hauled by GWR 4073 Class 4-6-0 No. 4091 Dudley Castle collided almost head-on with a freight train hauled by a LMS Stanier 8F 2-8-0 WD No. 407 (LMS 8293), at Dolphin Junction, 1 mi east of Slough.
 The express was in the process of crossing from the up main to up relief line via a diamond crossing.
 Five passengers were killed and 24 injured.
 The signalman was held to be at fault for allowing the express to cross in front of the heavy freight train (not fitted with continuous brakes) without ensuring that the latter could stop in time.